denten/denten.github.io/_includes/CV/08-service.md

 - Ad-hoc Exploratory Committee for the Center for Culture and Computation, 2014--15.
 - Founding Member.
 Digital Storytelling Lab, 2013--
 - Advisory Board.
-Butler Studio (maker space), 2013--
+Studio at Butler Library (maker space), 2013--
 - Member of "Literary Theory" and "Theory and History of Media" university seminars.
 - Multiple contributions to the "Strategic Plan for Humanities in the Arts and